 As gene therapy research evolves towards treating more common diseases, the issue of pricing and reimbursement will become ever more important.
 Gene therapy for haemophilia is currently a target for several companies and, although no pricing has been announced, the question of funding the six- or seven-figure cost per patient is one that is challenging both governments and insurance companies.

 Payers are already beginning to examine ways to spread the potential costs of gene therapy.
-The ‘upfront’ payment model used for most treatments is not ideal, particularly as real-world data on the long-term efficacy of these products are not yet available.
-Incremental payments have been suggested as an alternative – where an individual patient gains and maintains benefit, payments would continue.
-Conversely, payments could be revoked if the patient falls out of remission.
+The ‘upfront payment’ model used for most treatments is not ideal, particularly as real-world data on the long-term efficacy of these products are not yet available.
+An alternative method would be to charge incremental payments for the duration of time a patient experiences treatment benefit.
+In this scenario, payments could be revoked if the patient falls out of remission.
 This model is already in use.
 Novartis, which markets tisagenlecleucel, a chimeric antigen receptor T-cell therapy for cancer treatment, only charges $475 000 per patient if they enter remission within the first month.

-Of course, current treatment for haemophilia and the complications it can bring is already extremely expensive – a recent study suggested an annual cost of almost €200 000 per patient1 – so, a ‘one-off’ charge for a gene therapy product that ‘cures’ haemophilia could be cost-effective whatever its price.
+Of course, current treatment for haemophilia and the complications it can bring is already extremely expensive, with a recent study estimating the cost per patient to be almost €200 000.1 A ‘one-off’ charge for a gene therapy product that has long-term benefit (by helping the body to express the normal blood proteins) could be cost-effective, even if it comes with a large price tag.

 As gene therapies begin to enter the market, payers, insurance companies, governments and pharmaceutical companies will need to work together, regardless of differing opinions on cost-effectiveness.
 Designing a payment system that rewards the pharmaceutical company for the time and cost of their research and development, while also maintaining the accessibility of these exciting new treatments for the patients that need them, will become a high priority.